We build flexible data enablement platforms, simplifying the process of making quality decisions from data.

 Born in Duluth, Minnesota, Matthew stands at the intersection of civil engineering and software engineering.
-After graduating, he returned to his alma mater as a research fellow, where he worked on traffic modeling simulators, earning him a top spot among the nation’s top transportation engineers.
-Those experiences leveraging data sets laid the perfect groundwork for him to transition into a role as director of traffic engineering at Citilabs in Atlanta.
+After graduating, he returned to his alma mater as a research fellow, where he worked on traffic modeling simulators, earning him a top spot among the nation’s senior transportation engineers.
+Those experiences leveraging data sets laid the perfect groundwork for him to transition into a director of traffic engineering at Citilabs in Atlanta.

 Enabling companies to deliver the best customer experience to their customers.

 Intermix co-founder Ryan Kinskey heads up business development and operations for the organization.
 A natural-born traveler, Ryan spent as much time abroad as he did on campus while earning his degree at the University of Georgia.
-As part of his economics-heavy coursework, he studied in such diverse locales as the United Kingdom, Spain, Morocco and China.
+As part of his economics-heavy coursework, he studied in such diverse locales as the United Kingdom, Spain, Morocco, and China.